 Please have a look through the Frequently asked Taxidermy Questions below, I you do not find the answer please contact Mike Gadd Taxidermist.

-Taxidermy items are like any form of art ie it is down to who did it and how well it is done.
+Taxidermy items are like any form of art ie. it is down to who did it and how well it is done.
 An average item can be from 50p to over £1,000.
 Have a look around the web and look for a similar item in species and quality as a guide.

-If you wish to sell your item yourself, you can try local auctions or ebay but please remember that many items require appropriate licences.
-Ebay is monitored by the authorities and any items offered for sale without the appropriate licences will be deleted from their site, your details may be given to the authorities and you may be liable for prosecution.
+If you wish to sell your item yourself, you can try local auctions or eBay but please remember that many items require appropriate licences.
+Ebay and social media is monitored by the authorities items offered for sale without the appropriate licences may be deleted from their site's and your details may be given to the authorities this may be prosecuted.

 I am unable to give a quick free advice on this due to the complexity and possible legal implications.

 Licensing depends on the item and you should get in contact with the Department for Environment, Food and Rural Affairs (DEFRA), now known as Animal Health, at Rm 8/22 Tollgate House Bristol BS2 9DJ.
 They are the governing body for taxidermy in the UK.

 I get quite a few enquiries asking for a " local" taxidermist.
 I do not have a database of taxidermists although I know a few.